 Section 254(6) states that basic amenities means a toilet, bathroom or cooking facilities (ie a kitchen).
 This means that it excludes self-contained flats which share an entrance area and laundry room.

-What is a “household” for the purposes of an HMO?
+What is a “household” for the purposes of an HMO property?

 A household includes members of the same family, including a couple.
 Section 258 takes a very wide definition of household, and it includes every sort of couple and blended or extended family and relations, even cousins and nieces/nephews.

 For example, 3 single people with their own bedrooms, or 2 couples in 2 bedrooms, will be a small HMO if they share a bathroom or kitchen.
-2 sharers will not be considered an HMO, but if the partner of one of the sharers moves in, then it will be an HMO.
+2 sharers are not an HMO, but if the partner of one of the sharers moves in, then it will be a small HMO.

 A property is a large HMO if at least 5 renters live there, from more than one household, and they share toilet, bathroom or kitchen facilities with other renters.